harvester/docs/docs/install/harvester-configuration.md

 - `interfaces`: An array of interface names.
 If provided, the installer then combines these NICs into a single logical bonded interface.
     - `interfaces.name`: The name of slave interface for the bonded network.
 - `default_route`: Set the network as the default route or not.
-- `bond_options`: Options for bonded interfaces.
+- `bond_option`: Options for bonded interfaces.
 Refer to [here](https://wiki.linuxfoundation.org/networking/bonding#bonding_driver_options) fore more info.
-    - `bond_options.mode`: Mode of bonding policies.
+    - `bond_option.mode`: Mode of bonding policies.
 Support following modes:
         - `balance-rr`
         - `active-backup`
         - `balance-xor`